Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Comparison of results and reach at colliders

-The final state mentioned in \autoref{btau1} is $1b-\rm{jet} + 1 \tau-\rm{jet}+1\ell + \ptmiss$, for which the $c/t-g\to S_1\tau$ acts as signal and $b-g\to S_1\nu$ serves as model background.
+The finalstate mentioned in \autoref{btau1} is $1b-\rm{jet} + 1 \tau-\rm{jet}+1\ell + \ptmiss$, for which the $c/t-g\to S_1\tau$ acts as signal and $b-g\to S_1\nu$ serves as model background.
 While, the $S_1$ production through $c-g$ fusion depends on $Z_{S_1}^{23}$, the other two production modes involve $Y_{S_1}^{33}$ only.
-Now as the decay vertex of $S_1$ for this final state (i.e. $S_1\to t\tau$) contains $Y_{S_1}^{33}$ alone, the total rate depends on both $Y_{S_1}^{33}$ and $Z_{S_1}^{23}$ couplings.
+Now as the decay vertex of $S_1$ for this finalstate (i.e. $S_1\to t\tau$) contains $Y_{S_1}^{33}$ alone, the total rate depends on both $Y_{S_1}^{33}$ and $Z_{S_1}^{23}$ couplings.
 The combined effects of all these facts are displayed in \autoref{reach:S1_1} in the $M_{S_1}-|Y_{ S_1}^{33}|$ plane, where the three sub-figures represent three different values of the coupling $|Z_{S_1}^{23}|$ i.e., 0.5, 2.0 and 3.5, respectively.
-In each plot the yellow region indicates more than $5\sigma$ signal significance with 100 TeV center of mass energies and 100 \fbi integrated luminosity, whereas the red and grey regions depict the same significance at 30 TeV and 14 TeV collisions, respectively, with an integrated luminosity of 1000 \fbi\!\!.
+In each plot the yellow region indicates more than $5\sigma$ signal significance with 100 TeV centre-of-mass energies and 100 \fbi integrated luminosity, whereas the red and grey regions depict the same significance at 30 TeV and 14 TeV collisions, respectively, with an integrated luminosity of 1000 \fbi\!\!.
 Now, it is easy to understand that increasing the mass of leptoquark will decrease the signal events requiring larger values for $|Y_{ S_1}^{33}|$ to reach the same significance.
 An interesting point to note here that each of the black, red and yellow curves gradually move toward the right side with enhancement in $|Z_{ S_1}^{23}|$ value indicating that with higher value of $|Z_{ S_1}^{23}|$, one needs smaller $|Y_{ S_1}^{33}|$ coupling to reach the same significance for any particular mass of the leptoquark.
 This is due to the fact that higher $|Z_{ S_1}^{23}|$ value increases the production cross-section for the signal via $c-g$ fusion while the model background, arising from the other production channels, being independent of $Z_{ S_1}^{23}$ remains unaltered.
-We find that the 14\,TeV results can probe $Y_{ S_1}^{33}\sim 1$ for low leptoquark mass that is close to 1\,TeV$-$1.5\,TeV (depending on the $Z_{ S_1}^{23}$ value) for this final state.
-However, the 30\,TeV and 100\,TeV searches can reach up to a 3\,TeV mass for $S_1$ when both the couplings are at $\mathcal{O}(1)$.
+We find that the 14\,TeV results can only probe $Y_{ S_1}^{33}\sim 2.5$ and above for low leptoquark mass that is close to 1\,TeV$-$1.2\,TeV, for the smallest $Z_{ S_1}^{23}$ value of 0.5.
+Increase in $Z_{ S_1}^{23}$ leads to the feasibility of probing $Y_{ S_1}^{33}\sim 1$ in the same low mass range of the leptoquarks.
+On the other hand, for this finalstate, considering the highest value of $Z_{ S_1}^{23}= 3.5$, the 30 TeV and 100 TeV searches can reach up to leptoquark masses of 1.8 TeV and 2.4 TeV, respectively, probing $Y_{ S_1}^{33}\sim 1$.
+It is also inferred from this discussion that, a minimal change in the chosen benchmark values of the Yukawa-type couplings can alter the signal significance substantially.
+For example, in reference to the finalstate studied in \autoref{btau1} and discussed in \autoref{reach:S1_1} for the $S_1$ leptoquark, we find that, if we fix $m_{S_1} = 1.5$ TeV, a change of $\pm 0.1$ in the value of $Y_{S_1}^{33} = 0.91$ (in BP1) can change the signal significance by $\pm (12\%-13\%)$ at the 30 TeV LHC.
+On the other hand, a similar change of $\pm 0.1$ in the value of $|Z_{S_1}^{33}| = 0.5$ (in BP1) alters the signal significance at the 30 TeV LHC by $\pm (15\% - 16\%)$.